SuboptimalEng/react-templates/README.md

 # 📜 React Templates
-A collection of starter templates for React + TypeScript.
+A collection of starter templates with React + TypeScript.